Why LitRPG Authors Need a Narrative Engine

 Now you can scrub to any scene and see the world-state at that exact moment.
 "What was Kira's HP in chapter 31?" is an instant lookup, not a manual cross-reference.

 Character sheets update automatically.
 Equipment, buffs, and stat modifiers — all computed from the timeline.
 The math does itself.
+For a full look at how authors currently handle this and where each approach breaks down, this post on tracking character stats across a LitRPG novel covers the details.

 The other tracking problem